darktable-org/dtdocs/content/module-reference/utility-modules/shared/export.md

 ---
-title: export selected
+title: export
 id: export-selected
 applicable-verison: 3.6
 tags:
 view: lighttable
 ---

-Export images that have been selected in the lighttable.
+Export images that have been selected in the lighttable or the filmstrip of the darkroom view.

 Files can be exported to a file on disk, email, various on-line storage locations, a webalbum, or a book template.

-You can also press Ctrl+E within the darkroom mode to export the currently-edited image using the last settings from this module.
+You can also press Ctrl+E within the darkroom mode to export the currently-edited image using the current settings from this module.

 # module controls